galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 To visualize and explore the neighborhood graph, we can apply an extra step of non-linear dimensional reduction techniques to learn the underlying manifold of the data in order to place similar cells together in low-dimensional space.
 Cells that will be in the same clusters, i.e. cells with similar local neighborhoods in high-dimensional space, should co-localize on these low-dimensional plots.

-2 techniques are mainly used for the non-linear dimensional reduction: *t*-SNE (t-distributed stochastic neighbor embedding) and UMAP.
-Scanpy authors recommend to use here UMAP as it better preservers trajectories (check {% cite becht2019dimensionality %} for a review).
+Two techniques are commonly used for the non-linear dimensional reduction: *t*-SNE (t-distributed stochastic neighbor embedding) and UMAP.
+Scanpy authors recommend to use here UMAP as it better preserves trajectories (check {% cite becht2019dimensionality %} for a review) and easily accommodates new data.

-Here, we will reduce the neighborhood to 2 UMAP components and check how the cells are projected on them given the top genes
+Here, we will reduce the neighborhood to 2 UMAP components and then we will check to see how the cells are projected on them given the top genes

 > ### {% icon hands_on %} Hands-on: Embed and plot the neighborhood graph
 >